SalvatoreBia/Splinter/README.md

 # Splinter

-A simple, open-source tool to split audio tracks into components, with the help of demucs library.
+A simple, open-source tool to split audio tracks into components, with the help of demucs.

 ## Installation

-I planned to provide a build script for both windows and linux, but I promise I will write them.
+In order to generate the executable for Splinter, you need to run the `build.bat` script as administrator (**Make sure** to run it in the project folder).
+This is important since it will install ffmpeg to your system and update the enviroment variables.